patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/get-started/develop.md

 ## Testing

 Many PatternFly components comply with the Open UI Automation (OUIA) guidelines, which are designed to ease the burden of creating and maintaining automated testing environments.
-Additional details about OUIA and the full list of compliant components can be found in [our developer resources](/developer-resources/open-ui-automation).
+Additional details about OUIA and the full list of compliant components [can be found in our developer resources.](/developer-resources/open-ui-automation)

 ## Supported browsers and operating systems

-PatternFly is supported by the following operating system and browser versions:
+[PatternFly is supported on](https://github.com/patternfly/patternfly/?tab=readme-ov-file#browser-support) the 2 latest major versions of the following browsers:

-Operating systems:
-- Mac OS
-- Windows
-- Linux

-Browsers:
 - Chrome
 - Firefox
 - Safari